giggls/osml10n/INSTALL.md

 If you get errors while calling ``make test`` please report them on Github.

-I am particularly interested in problems regarding the current LTS versions of Ubuntu and other Linux distributions than Debian stabe as I am not using them myself.
+I am particularly interested in problems regarding the current LTS versions of Ubuntu and other Linux distributions than Debian stable as I am not using them myself.

 ## Rendering a l10n version of Openstreetmap Carto